Average outpouring velocity and flow rate of grains discharged from a tilted quasi-2D silo: Introduction

 This model works remarkably well for conventional horizontal orifices, but it fails to predict the dependence of flow rate $Q$ on the tilt angle $\theta$ of a silo if one assumes that the flow depends on the horizontal projected area of the orifice, \textit{i.e.}, $C\propto \cos\theta$.
 Numerous experiments and simulations have demonstrated, contrary to a basic and flawed prediction of this model, that flow can occur at $\theta \geq 90^{\circ}$~\cite{Franklin1955GMFlow,Chang1991VariousHorizontalVerticalOrifices,Medina2014LateralExitHoles,Anyam2022LateralOrificeDischarge,Sheldon2010TiltedHopper}.
 Franklin and Johanson~\cite{Franklin1955GMFlow} have proposed an empirical linear relationship between $Q$ and $\cos\theta$ with a single fit parameter that has successfully fit experimental data~\cite{Sheldon2010TiltedHopper}; however, as with Beverloo's original rule, there is no theoretical basis for the relationship.
+More recently, Liu~\cite{Liu2014TheoryInclinedOrifice} proposed a model based on a separate analysis for $\theta$ above and below $90^{\circ}$.
+However, there are not arguments that justify a transition in the behaviour at this angle.
 How \textit{should} the system be modeled, then, when the silo is tilted?

 The main question we address in our work, then, is how the flow rate of grains from an orifice depends on the angle of the orifice (and silo) with respect to gravity, and how therefore the model described above can successfully predict tilted silo flow rates.
 We approach this goal through experiments (Sec. ~\ref{sec:experiment}) with a quasi-2D monolayer of granular materials in a silo of variable tilt angle, measuring the discharge rate $Q$ with a mass scale, the outpouring velocity of grains, and the packing fraction of grains near the orifice~\cite{Janda2012SelfSimilarDensityVelocity} with a camera.
 Our findings (Sec.~\ref{sec:results}) suggest that a simple modification to the horizontal projection assumption (Sec.~\ref{sec:modelrepose}) that takes into account the angle of stagnant zone piles is necessary for the model to describe both our experimental results in a quasi-2D monolayer and the results of Sheldon and Durian~\cite{Sheldon2010TiltedHopper} for 3D systems.